horseyhorsey/proc-visual-pinball/README_2.7.md

 Edit the config file in "C:\Users\%UserName%\.pyprocgame" and add entry for the vp game map location:

 	vp_game_map_file: c:\P-ROC\shared\vp_game_map.yaml  # relevant for Visual Pinball (only)

+## When trying to run Visual Pinball after these steps and errors like "Controller not found"

+	Open command prompt with Administrator

+	python C:\Python27\Scripts\pywin32_postinstall.py -install

+	On success you will see the following:

+		Copied pythoncom27.dll to C:\WINDOWS\SysWOW64\pythoncom27.dll
+		Copied pythoncomloader27.dll to C:\WINDOWS\SysWOW64\pythoncomloader27.dll
+		Copied pywintypes27.dll to C:\WINDOWS\SysWOW64\pywintypes27.dll
+		Registered: Python.Interpreter
+		Registered: Python.Dictionary
+		Registered: Python
+		-> Software\Python\PythonCore\2.7\Help[None]=None
+		-> Software\Python\PythonCore\2.7\Help\Pythonwin Reference[None]='C:\\Python27\\Lib\\site-packages\\PyWin32.chm'
+		Pythonwin has been registered in context menu Shortcut for Pythonwin created
+		Shortcut to documentation created
+		The pywin32 extensions were successfully installed.

+	You don't need to re-register the controller this should be all it needs.